The State of AI Search — March 2026 →

 RAG (Retrieval-Augmented Generation)

-AI architecture combining language models with real-time information retrieval to provide current, cited information.
+AI architecture that combines language models with real-time document retrieval to generate accurate, cited responses grounded in external sources.

 AI